Rezasaai/free-config-for-v2ray-/README.md

-Config for Hidify and Nekobox and Syncbox
+Config for Hidify and Nekobox and Singbox